Sparse Variational Student-t Processes for Heavy-tailed Modeling: Optimization of the Evidence Lower Bound

-where \(\mathcal{L}_B(\mathbf{\theta})\) corresponds to the loss function of the mini-batch dataset, with \(B\) denoting the batch size.
-In addition to the variational parameters \(\theta\), we optimize other model hyperparameters such as kernel hyperparameters jointly within the Evidence Lower Bound (ELBO) framework \cite{hoffman2013stochastic}.
-Since direct application of natural gradients to these hyperparameters isn't feasible due to the absence of a probability distribution, we employ an alternating scheme: first, we use Adam optimization for a step on the hyperparameters, followed by a step of natural gradient descent on the variational parameters \(\theta\).
-Our algorithm is outlined in Algorithm \ref{algorithm}.
-In this paper, we use a diagonal matrix approximation for \(\mathbf{S}\), the complexity is \(\mathcal{O}(M^3+NM^2)\).
-Given that the original complexity of the SVTP model is \(\mathcal{O}(NM^2)\), where $ N\gg M $, we believe that the proposed stochastic natural gradient descent algorithm would be more advantageous for larger datasets since it leverages the advantage of the steepest descent, thus providing scalability to the model.
+where \(\mathcal{L}_B(\mathbf{\theta})\) corresponds to the loss function of the mini-batch, with \(B\) denoting the batch size.
+In addition to the variational parameters \(\theta\), we optimize other model hyperparameters such as kernel hyperparameters jointly using the ELBO.
+For these parameters, we use Adam to optimize the hyperparameters in conjunction with natural gradients for the variational parameters \(\theta\).
+We outline our algorithm in Algorithm \ref{algorithm}.
+By using stochastic natural gradients, the algorithm adapts to the local curvature of the parameter space, improving convergence speed and local optimal solutions.